Veason-silverbullet/DIGAT/README.md

 The experiments are conducted on MIND-small and MIND-large.
 Our code tries to download and extract MIND-small and MIND-large to the directories `../MIND-small` and `../MIND-large`.
 Since MIND is quite large, if our code cannot download it due to network issues, please manually download MIND with the script `download_MIND.sh`.
 <br/><br/>

 ## Environment Requirements
 Dependencies are needed to be installed by
 <pre><code>bash install_dependencies.sh</code></pre>
 Our experiments require python>=3.7, torch==1.12.1, and torch_scatter==2.0.9.
-The [torch_scatter](https://github.com/rusty1s/pytorch_scatter) package is neccessary.
+The [torch_scatter](https://github.com/rusty1s/pytorch_scatter) package is necessary.
 If the dependency installation fails, please follow [https://github.com/rusty1s/pytorch_scatter](https://github.com/rusty1s/pytorch_scatter) to install the package manually.
 <br/><br/>

 ## Experiment Running
 <hr>Training DIGAT